-Dow Inc. (Hold) - After being spun off from DowDuPont, Dow is a leading independent producer of chemicals, plastics and packaging products serving a diverse array of end-markets spanning the global economy.
-We like the company's leading positions in its markets and its low-cost production capabilities, as well as the healthy 6.5% dividend yield.
+Dow Inc. (Hold) - Dow is a leading independent producer of chemicals, plastics and packaging products serving a diverse array of end-markets spanning the global economy.
+We like the company's leading positions in its markets and its low-cost production capabilities, as well as the healthy dividend yield.
 However, we believe our modest long-term growth outlook is appropriately incorporated into the current share price.
-At current levels, Dow trades at a modest valuation premium to its most comparable peers, which we feel is warranted by its attractive return of cash to shareholders.

-DuPont (Hold) - We admire DuPont's diverse portfolio of innovative products serving a broad array of end-markets including electronics, food & beverage, health care, housing, and transportation.
-With the breakup of DowDuPont now complete, we expect DuPont's leadership to actively manage the portfolio via divestitures and acquisitions to drive higher growth and profitability over time.
-At current levels, we believe the share price appropriately reflects our long-term growth outlook.
+DuPont (Hold) - We admire DuPont's diverse, innovative products serving a broad array of endmarkets, including electronics, health care, housing and transportation.
+We expect DuPont's leadership to actively pursue divestitures and acquisitions to improve growth prospects and profitability.
+We believe the share price appropriately reflects our long-term growth outlook.